apache/apex-core/dimension_computation_store.md

 ## Visualization
-When application is launched, the visualization of aggregates over time can be seen by adding a widget to a visualization dashboard.
+When an application is launched, the visualization of aggregates over time can be seen by adding a widget to a visualization dashboard.
-Example of a Dashboard UI Widget is as follows:
+And xxample of a Dashboard UI Widget is as follows:

 ![Dashboard widgets](images/dimensions_computation_store/image001.png)

-## Tutorial to create an application
+## Tutorial to Create an Application

 Lets considering an example from Advertising Publisher.
 Let's trace through the steps of how a publisher can go from massive amounts of raw advertisement data to meaningful historical views of their advertisement events.